Doll Domination – The Mini Collection: Legacy

 The EP's lead single "Jai Ho!
 (You Are My Destiny)" listed Scherzinger as a featured artist, while follow up single "Hush Hush; Hush Hush" initially listed Scherzinger on the song.
 While opening for The Circus Starring Britney Spears (2009) in Glendale, Arizona, Melody Thornton addressed the crowd during the break, saying, "[...] [l]et me give a shout-out to my family.
 Thank you for supporting me, even if I'm not featured," referring to the billing of the singles, and encouraging the audience to follow their dreams and to "never let anyone stomp on them, ever".
 Scherzinger later spoke about her billing as a featured artist during a radio interview: "It's no big deal, that doesn't take away from anybody else in the group.
 That's my role.
 I wrote 'Hush Hush' as well."
-Following the controversy, Hush Hush; Hush Hush was ultimately released as a digital download on May 12, 2009 without Scherzinger's billing as a featured artist.
+Following the controversy, Hush Hush; Hush Hush was ultimately released as a digital download on May 12, 2009, without Scherzinger's billing as a featured artist.

 In September 2009, following the conclusion of the Doll Domination Tour, the Pussycat Dolls would begin a hiatus, with confirmation from group founder Robin Antin confirming that new members would be joining Scherzinger after the hiatus.
 By the end of 2010, each of the members of the group had departed, with Scherzinger being the last to leave.
 The News of the World reported that Scherzinger would be pursuing a solo career.
 The Mini Collection and "Hush Hush; Hush Hush" became the group's last releases, until in 2019 when they announced their reunion.
 Not all members were taking part in the reunion; Carmit Bachar, who had departed before the release of Doll Domination, would be joining fellow members Ashley Roberts, Scherzinger, Jessica Sutta and Kimberly Wyatt for the reunion but Thornton would not be joining.
 In 2020, the Pussycat Dolls released a new single "React".

 Commercial performance

-In the UK, The Mini Collection debuted at number nine on the UK Albums Chart, with first-week sales of 13,676 according to Music Week; in the same article, it was noted that the full album Doll Domination had dropped out of the UK charts six weeks prior to the release of The Mini Collection, having sold 205,881 copies at the time of writing.
-This was less than a sixth of what the group's debut studio album PCD (2006) had sold in the UK: 1,246,769 copies at the time of writing.
-As of June 2009, The Mini Collection had sold over 70,000 copies in the UK.
-In March 2020, the EP was certified Gold by the British Phonographic Industry (BPI), denoting 100,000 sales in the UK.
+In the United Kingdom, The Mini Collection debuted at number nine on the UK Albums Chart, with first-week sales of 13,676 according to Music Week; in the same article, it was noted that the full album Doll Domination had dropped out of the UK charts six weeks prior to the release of The Mini Collection, having sold 205,881 copies at the time of writing.
+This was less than a sixth of the amount the group's debut studio album PCD (2006) had sold in the UK: 1,246,769 copies at the time of writing.
+As of June 2009, The Mini Collection had sold over 70,000 copies in the United Kingdom.
+In March 2020, the EP was certified gold by the British Phonographic Industry (BPI), denoting 100,000 sales in the United Kingdom.